samurdhilbk/Drone-Placement/README.md

 ## Using the code

-Since standard C++ libraries do not include the capability to calculate , we use a libary developed by researchers at https://people.sc.fsu.edu/~jburkardt/cpp_src/truncated_normal/truncated_normal.html.
+Since standard C++ libraries do not include the capability to calculate **TruncatedNormal**, we use a libary developed by researchers at https://people.sc.fsu.edu/~jburkardt/cpp_src/truncated_normal/truncated_normal.html.
 This is reflected by `truncated_normal.cpp` and `truncated_normal.h`, and is the only dependency other than the standard  C++ libary.

 The included CMAKE file could be helpful to compile the program.